-- 6.1 For laboratory-produced mixtures, proceed to Section 6.2.
+5.6.1 Before placing the material in the mold, turn on the device for measuring and recording the height of the specimen.
+Verify that the readout is in the proper units (mm) and that the recording device is ready.
+5.6.2 If using a computer, prepare it to record the height data and enter the header information for the specimen.
+6. MIXTURE PREPARATION 6.1 For laboratory-produced mixtures, proceed to Section 6.2.
 For plant-produced mixtures, proceed to Section 6.3.
 For mixtures requiring re-heating, proceed to Section 6.4.
-Note 6-Mixtures requiring re-heating are defined as laboratory or plant-produced mixtures that will be cooled to ambient temperature and transported to another laboratory for testing. - 6.2 Laboratory-Produced Mixtures: - 6.2.1 Combine aggregates and prepare the laboratory mixture as described in Tex-205-F. - 6.2.2 Split the mixture into the appropriate sample size.
+For hot-mix cold-laid (HMCL) and limestone rock asphalt (LRA) mixtures, proceed to Section 6.5.
+Note 6-Mixtures requiring re-heating are defined as laboratory or plant-produced mixtures that will be cooled to ambient temperature and transported to another laboratory for testing.
+6.2 Laboratory-Produced Mixtures: 6.2.1 Combine aggregates and prepare the laboratory mixture as described in Tex-205-F. 6.2.2 Split the mixture into the appropriate sample size.
 Note 7-The sample weight of test specimens will vary based on the selected compaction method and the test to be performed.
 If a target density is desired for performance testing, adjust the sample weight to create a given density for a specified height.
 If the specimens are to be used for determining volumetric properties, adjust the sample weight to yield results based on gyration control.

-- 6.2.3 Proceed to Section 6.5. - 6.3 Plant-Produced Mixtures: - 6.3.1 Sample the plant-produced mixture in accordance with Tex-222-F. - 6.3.2 Split the mixture into the appropriate sample size.
-Refer to Note 7. - 6.3.3 Proceed to Section 6.5. - 6.4 Plant-Produced or Lab-Produced Mixtures Requiring Re-Heating: - 6.4.1 For plant-produced mixtures, sample the mixture in accordance with Tex-222-F. For laboratory produced mixtures, combine aggregates and prepare the laboratory mixture as described in Tex-205-F. - 6.4.2 If transferring the material to a different lab for testing, place the material in a paper bag or cardboard box for shipping and labeling.
+6.2.3 Proceed to Section 6.6.
+6.3 Plant-Produced Mixtures: 6.3.1 Sample the plant-produced mixture in accordance with Tex-222-F. 6.3.2 Split the mixture into the appropriate sample size.
+Refer to Note 7.
+6.3.3 Proceed to Section 6.6.
+6.4 Plant-Produced or Lab-Produced Mixtures Requiring Re-Heating: For plant-produced mixtures, sample the mixture in accordance with Tex-222-F. For laboratory produced 6.4.1 mixtures, combine aggregates and prepare the laboratory mixture as described in Tex-205-F. If transferring the material to a different lab for testing, place the material in a paper bag or cardboard box for 6.4.2 shipping and labeling.
 The sample thickness in the container must not exceed 3 in.
 Note 8-Do not use canvas sacks as shipping containers.
-Note 9-Do not send in pre-molded specimens when submitting material for performance tests such as IDT, IDEAL-CT, Hamburg, Cantabro, and Overlay. - 6.4.3 Proceed to Section 6.5.
+Note 9-Do not send in pre-molded specimens when submitting material for performance tests such as IDT, IDEAL-CT, Hamburg, Cantabro, and Overlay.
+6.4.3 Proceed to Section 6.6.
+6.5 HMCL and LRA Mixtures: 6.5.1 Place HMCL mixtures in an oven and cure to constant weight at a minimum temperature of 140°F (60°C) to remove moisture and hydrocarbon volatiles.
+Note 10-Constant weight is the weight at which further oven drying does not alter the weight by more than 0.05% in a 2 hr. or longer drying interval in accordance with Section 9.3.